saidaliahmed10/FINANCIAL-INCLUSION-ANALYSIS-IN-EAST-AFRICA/README.md

 ### 🌍 Project Overview

-This project analyzes financial inclusion in East Africa using survey data from Kenya, Rwanda, Tanzania, and Uganda to understand factors influencing bank account ownership.
+- This project analyzes financial inclusion in East Africa using survey data from Kenya, Rwanda, Tanzania, and Uganda to understand factors influencing bank account ownership.
-It explores socio-economic and demographic patterns to identify barriers to financial access in the region.
+- It explores socio-economic and demographic patterns to identify barriers to financial access in the region.

 ### 1️⃣ Problem Statement
 Problem Statement:
-Financial inclusion plays an important role in economic growth and poverty reduction.
+- Financial inclusion plays an important role in economic growth and poverty reduction.
 Despite this, many individuals in East African countries such as Kenya, Rwanda, Tanzania, and Uganda still lack access to formal banking services.
-T his project seeks to analyze socio-economic and demographic factors affecting bank account ownership using data from 23,524 individuals, with the goal of identifying the key barriers to financial inclusion in East Africa.
+- This project is about to  analyze socio-economic and demographic factors affecting bank account ownership using data from 23,524 individuals, with the goal of identifying the key barriers to financial inclusion in East Africa.

 ### 2️⃣ Project Objectives
-Main Objective
+Main Objective:

-To analyze the factors influencing financial inclusion and bank account ownership among individuals in East Africa.
+- To analyze the factors influencing financial inclusion and bank account ownership among individuals in East Africa.
-Specific Objectives
+Specific Objectives:
-To understand and explore the Financial Access in East Africa dataset.
+- To understand and explore the Financial Access in East Africa dataset.
-To identify the key socio-economic and demographic factors affecting access to bank accounts.
+- To identify the key socio-economic and demographic factors affecting access to bank accounts.
-To compare financial inclusion patterns across Kenya, Rwanda, Tanzania, and Uganda.
+- To compare financial inclusion patterns across Kenya, Rwanda, Tanzania, and Uganda.

 ### 3️⃣ Data Source
-The dataset used in this project is the Financial Access in East Africa dataset, obtained from survey data collected across four East African countries: Kenya, Rwanda, Tanzania, and Uganda.
+- The dataset used in this project is the Financial Access in East Africa dataset, obtained from survey data collected across four East African countries: Kenya, Rwanda, Tanzania, and Uganda.

-The dataset contains socio-economic and demographic information used to analyze financial inclusion and access to bank accounts in East Africa.
+- The dataset contains socio-economic and demographic information used to analyze financial inclusion and access to bank accounts in East Africa.
 Download the dataset from Kaggle [download here the dataset](https://www.kaggle.com/datasets/sarahmabrouk/financial-inclusion-in-africa)

 ### 4️⃣ Variables / Dataset Features